Statistical Estimation of Mechanical Parameters of Clarinet Reeds Using Experimental and Numerical Approaches: Development of a mechanical model

-The determination of the mechanical parameters of a natural material is not an easy task.
-This requires to determine for each axis of the orthotropic material the value of 3 parameters (Young modulus, shear modulus and Poisson's ratio).
-These 9 parameters may exhibit viscoelastic behavior, requiring theoretically for each one the fit of a viscoelastic model, such as the general linear solid (also called Zener model or 3-parameter model, see \cite {roylance2001engineering, chaigne2008acoustique, dill2006continuum,gaul2007experimental}).
-Other multidimensional viscoelastic models could be also considered.
+The determination of the mechanical parameters of a natural material requires to determine for each axis of the orthotropic material the value of 3 parameters (Young modulus, shear modulus and Poisson's ratio).
+These 9 parameters may exhibit viscoelastic behavior, requiring theoretically for each one the fit of a viscoelastic model, such as the general linear solid (also called Zener model or 3-parameter model, see \cite {roylance2001engineering, chaigne2008acoustique, dill2006continuum,gaul2007experimental})\footnote{ Other multidimensional viscoelastic models could be also considered.
 In order to fit a wide range of frequencies (more than 2 decades), a 4-parameter model with fractional derivative would be required \cite{gaul2007experimental}.
 In addition, these parameters are known to be sensitive to moisture content.
 Moreover, the cane is not homogeneous.
-The stiffness varies in radial direction \cite {Chevaux_1997} and local irregularities may be important, as shown by J.-M. Heinrich \cite{Heinrich_1991}.
+The stiffness varies in radial direction \cite {Chevaux_1997} and local irregularities may be important, as shown by J.-M. Heinrich \cite{Heinrich_1991}.}.
+The chosen model is based on 6 parameters (3 parameters for both variables $E_{L}$ and $G_{LT}$).
+Therefore the viscoelastic model (Section \ref{ViMo}) has many degrees of freedom (6, for each of the 2 series of measurements, compared to the 4 factors detected by PCA for both series), for solving adequately the inverse problem (see Section \ref{invProb} for the reduction of the number from 12 to 4).

-We could not consider all these aspects in the present study.
-Our concern is to develop a model with a minimal number of components, that adequately reconstructs the observed resonance frequencies of our reeds.
-We presume that these components offer an objective characterization of the material composing each reed.
-A subsequent study should examine if these components are correlated with some musical qualities of the reeds.
-This could help the reed makers to gain a better control on their products.